yizeyi18/ScalES/doc/introduction.rst

 project in a math department (the situation has not changed drastically so far).
 So almost all features of DGDFT are built around a single
-scenario: **perform fast, massively parallel, large scale, Gamma-point only DFT calculations** (with some more adjectives depending on the detailed scenario, but the gist remains the same).
-DGDFT strives to be the **best code** in this regime.
+scenario: **perform fast, massively parallel, large scale, Gamma-point only, pseudopotential DFT calculations** (with some more adjectives depending on the detailed scenario, but the gist remains the same).
+DGDFT strives to be the **best electronic structure code** in this regime.
 For **anything outside this regime**, we expect that users can easily find other software packages that (certainly) have more functionalities and outperform DGDFT.
 The following common tasks are currently considered out of scope of DGDFT.
 None of the limitation is fundamental.
 They are all due to the desire to make the code maintainable (a.k.a.  lack of man power and/or laziness).

 - Band structure calculations (or in general k-point sampling).

-- Non-orthorhombic supercells.
+- Non-orthorhombic supercells (originally because it takes some extra efforts to make DG work for non-orthorhombic cells. for large systems it is relatively easy to make orthorhombic supercells and is usually not a problem, with the help of software packages such as ASE).

 - Anything other than norm-conserving pseudopotentials (e.g. all-electron, USPP, PAW).

 - Many more...